The Importance of Brand Consistency (and How to Achieve It)

 In business, there is an unspoken expectation that predictability is essential.

-If a store is only open when the manager feels like opening it, people will find another store to go to.
+If a store is only open when the manager feels like opening it, people will find another store.

-Customers need to know that if they make a journey to this store, it is going to be open at the same time as it was last week.
+Customers need to know that if they make a journey to this store, it will be open at the same time as last week.

 Your brand is no different.